jdoleary/Spellmasons/docs/TasksCurrent.md

 - Content: An enemy that pulls you into danger
 - Content: "Orge" enemies that get stronger for every ally of theirs that dies
-- Bug: Pathing broken on seed 0.5727148663470687
-    - it ran into `Hit loopLimit for polygon processing.
-May be an infinite loop or the polygon may just be too big.`
-    - In this case it should just abort that level and try a new one
 - Bug: Should sync portals when syncing units if all enemies are dead
 - Bug: Portal didn't appear once (honeycomb seems broken if you have walls above and below you)
 - Bug: Goons spawned outside of map when summoner was stuffed in upper left corner of map